-12. Time Allowed
+Time Allowed

 The time allowed must be stated on the course plan.
-All Graded and Level 5 competitions will run at 325m/minute.
+Level 5 competition will run at 325m/minute.
 The time limit is twice the time allowed, exceeding this will incur elimination.

-13. Time Faults
+Time Faults

-- When the bell rings riders have 45 seconds to go through the start. - For every commenced period of 1 second in excess of time allowed, riders will be penalised by 1 time penalty.
+- When the bell rings riders have 45 seconds to go through the start. - For every commenced period of 1 second in excess of time allowed will be penalised by 1 time penalty.

-14. Scoring & Penalties:
+Scoring & Penalties